mozilla/kitsune/docs/localization.md

 # Compiling MO Files

-gettext is so fast for localization because it doesn\'t parse text files, it reads a binary format.
+gettext is so fast for localization because it doesn't parse text files, it reads a binary format.
 You can easily compile that binary file from the PO files in the repository.

-We don\'t store MO files in the repository because they need to change every time the corresponding PO file changes, so it\'s silly and not worth it.
-They are ignored by `.gitignore`, but please make sure you don\'t forcibly add them to the repository.
+We don't store MO files in the repository because they need to change every time the corresponding PO file changes, so it's silly and not worth it.
+They are ignored by `.gitignore`, but please make sure you don't forcibly add them to the repository.

 There is a shell script to compile the MO files for you: